jslefche/piecewiseSEM/README.md

 summary(lavaan.model)
 ```
 The output shows that the variance-covariance SEM is a worse fit, indicating that a hierarchical piecewise approach is justified.

+###Plot partial effect between two variables

+One might be interested in the partial effects of one variable on another given covariates in the SEM.
+The function `get.partial.resid` returns a `data.frame` of the partial residuals of `y ~ x` and plots the partial effect.

 ###Get R<sup>2</sup> for individual models